The measurement of how a marketing campaign affects a critical indicator is called lift analysis….

 When you think about out-of-home ads, your mind likely goes to billboards.
 But, outdoor advertising isn’t just limited to signs on the side of the highway.
 To that end, there are four main types of OOH formats:1

-- Billboards – If you’ve ever taken a road trip, or even just gotten on the highway, you’ve seen billboards.
+- Billboard Rental – If you’ve ever taken a road trip, or even just gotten on the highway, you’ve seen billboards.
 These large ads are designed to be seen from hundreds of feet away and are built to last.
 This classic OOH format includes bulletins, digital billboards, wall murals, posters, and spectaculars (billboards with specialized digital or motorized elements).
+How much does a billboard cost?
+Our resource center can help you navigate outdoor advertisement spaces to make sure you can find out how much of your budget should be spent on outdoor marketing campaigns.

 - Street Furniture – Most urban or suburban areas will have public amenities related to shopping or transportation.
 Those surfaces are another opportunity to get your message out there.
 These kinds of ads will be smaller and closer to eye level, displayed so that pedestrians, shoppers, or even people sitting in traffic can easily see them.
 You will find street furniture advertisements on bike racks, bus shelters and benches, newsstands, pedestrian panels, phone kiosks, and freestanding digital displays.